kjendrzyca/best-practices/README.md

 - Fake it till you make it
 - Use business vocabulary everywhere, even in the unit tests

+## Debugging

+- "If you're good at the debugger it means you spent a lot of time debugging.
+I don't want you to be good at the debugger."

 ## QA

 - **QA should prevent bugs not find them**